psu-epl/psu-epl.github.com/doc/contributing.md

 # Content Changes
 Managers are able to make changes to this site [through the GitHub repo.][repo]
-You can edit these relatively easily through a browser, though it's preferred that big changes (particularly multi-file changes) be done locally through Git.
+You can edit these relatively easily through a browser by clicking the "Edit this Page" link [at the bottom of a page](#footer).
+However, it's preferred that big changes (particularly multi-file changes) be done locally through Git.
 Check out the [Markdown] syntax, if it's not familiar to you.
 Each page also requires a [YAML] header with a title and layout, which you should be able to figure out by looking at an existing page.